-Expat is short for expatriate.
-Which is a person residing outside their country of citizenship.
+Expat – short for expatriate.
+A person residing outside their country of citizenship.

-Third Culture Kids (TCKs), are children raised in a culture other than their parents during their formative years.
+Third Culture Kids (TCKs) – children raised in a culture other than their parents during their formative years.

-In 2014, we upset their apple cart and moved to Spain.
+In 2014, we upset the apple cart and moved from Bahamas to Spain.
 Initially, we decided on Barcelona.
-Why not, right?!
+Why not?
 Seemed logical.
-After living in a coconut republic for over a decade, why not move to a flashy Euro City?
+After living in a coconut republic for over a decade – why not be urbanites in Europe?

-All seemed great on paper as we packed up our life in a flurry, rented our home, sold some stuff and gave the rest away.
-With a suitcase each – we were ready for our Spanish Adventure!
+It all seemed great on paper.
+We packed up our life in a flurry, rented our home, sold some stuff & gave the rest away.
+With only a suitcase each – we were ready for our Spanish Adventure!

 The kids were miserable and so homesick!
 The local kids were not accepting of them and for the first time in their lives – they knew how it felt to be ostracized for being different.
-Shitty lesson to learn at such a young age, but also the reason TCKs are tolerant of diversity.
-They get it, because they know how it feels to be on the outside looking in.
+A shitty lesson to learn at such a young age, but also the reason TCKs are tolerant of diversity.
+They get it because they know how it feels to be on the outside looking in.

 We tortured the kids for a few months, determined to make it all work.
 But it didn’t.
 Mainly because of the school, but also our orangutans craved space and the freedom to run.

-As an expatriate your survival kills sharpen and you do what you need to do.
+As an expatriate, your survival skills sharpen and you do what you need to do.
 Adaptability is essential.
 Especially, when your youngest forgets how to read in English!

-Our eldest had the hardest time and I swear at times he wanted to swim back to the Bahamas.
-There were many miserable hiccups in our journey and as a parent, nothing is more heartbreaking then watching your kids struggle through feelings of isolation.
+Our eldest had the hardest time and I swear at times he would’ve swam back to the Bahamas.
+There were many miserable hiccups in our journey and as a parent, nothing is more heartbreaking than watching your kids struggle through feelings of isolation.

 But, you know what?
 They got through it and found their way.
 They improved upon their social skills and became more self-aware.
 Their confidence returned and they learned how to thrive in their current environment.